Dubai fund DIC expects Doncasters, Almatis sales in 18 months: CEO

 The positive recovery which DIC has achieved matches a number of other Dubai government-linked entities who have rebounded from their debt problems.

-This meant that DIC was reliant on improving the operating performance of its assets, and the strength of the portfolio has allowed it to fulfill obligations to its creditors, Smoot said.
+This meant that DIC was reliant on improving the operating performance of its assets, and the strength of the portfolio has allowed it to fulfil obligations to its creditors, Smoot said.

 The process of selling off DIC's assets should leave it with additional cash beyond its restructured debt amount, but Smoot ruled out investing in assets of other Dubai Inc entities in the same way that ICD has acquired companies from state firms struggling with their debt burdens.